-Additionally, the mechanic also told us that the bus hadn’t been run through the shop, something the salesman promised had already been done.
+Additionally, the mechanic also told us that the bus wasn’t run through the shop, though the salesman promised otherwise.

 Most importantly, when we stepped onto the bus, it didn’t feel right.
 In no way did it feel like our Oliver (the predetermined personification for our bus).

 Regardless, we tried and failed to get a hold of our salesman, hoping to maybe look at the rest of their inventory.
 No luck.
-Ultimately, we were left there to decide if we wanted to buy this let down of a lemon or go home empty-handed.
+Ultimately, had to decide if we wanted to buy this letdown of a lemon or go home empty-handed.

 While Tawny and I are notoriously and unapologetically impulsive, we are not stupid.
 We left empty-handed, slightly disheartened but thankful we didn’t commit to what would certainly have become a money pit.